 Air and noise pollution

-These are some of the basics need for a liveable Dhaka city.
-We should walk towards a better Dhaka together and help our elected representatives to turn this city into an actual megacity.
+These are some of the basics needed for a liveable Dhaka city.
+We should walk toward a better Dhaka together and help our elected representatives to turn this city into an actual megacity.

 So dear mayor, it is our humble request that you look into these crucial problems and try fixing it for good.